 An interesting, or unusual fact(s) about me…

-I've lived a year or longer in 3 countries (Australia, Canada and the USA) and have traveled professionally to another 4 score nations or so during my career.
+I've lived a year or longer in 3 countries (Australia, Canada and the USA) and have traveled professionally to another five score nations or so during my career.

 A career highlight

 Writing my first book - on the topic of public affairs benchmarking.
 It was an extension of my PhD dissertation.
 I had so much fun researching and great experiences collaborating with scores of other public affairs comm professionals and learning what they did to measure and evaluate their (external) communication efforts.
 Though I began the effort in 1992, it was published by the Washington, D.C.-based Public Affairs Council in 1995, sold out several print runs (their first book to accomplish that).
-It gave me the tailwind to start a long, yet unplanned, writing evolution that just saw me finish my 16th effort - which is an Encyclopedia published online and soon in print by Springer/Palgrave, in 2021.
+It gave me the tailwind to start a long, yet unplanned, writing evolution that just saw me finish my 16th effort - which is an Encyclopedia (Palgrave Encyclopedia of Interest Groups, Lobbying and Public Affairs or PEIGLPA, for short) published online (2020) and in print by Springer/Palgrave in June, 2022.

 Amazon: https://www.amazon.com/Craig-S.-Fleisher/e/B001HCUPCS%3Fref=dbs_a_mng_rwt_scns_share Google Scholar: http://scholar.google.com/citations?user=wd0eKVIAAAAJ&hl=en LinkedIn: https://www.linkedin.com/in/drcraigsfleisher Twitter: @drcraigfleisher